rht-labs/tech-exercise/docs/6-secret-management-in-saap/2-devworkspaces.md

 A devworkspace is created automatically whenever a new user signs up as discussed in the previous section.
 In order to access your users devworkspace, do the following steps:

 ### From Forecastle
-1. Search `devspaces` in search bar at top right corner, Click the URL to devspaces, If prompted Select `Login via Openshift` and Login using your username and password.
+1. Search `devspaces` in search bar at top right corner, Click the URL to devspaces, If prompted Select `Login via Openshift` and Login using your credentials.

     ![forecastle-devspaces](images/forecastle-devspaces.png)